iccha06/Zerodha-app-clone/README.md

-# 📈 Zerodha Clone — Full-Stack Trading Platform
+# 📈 Zerodha-inspired Trading Dashboard

 A full-stack clone of [Zerodha](https://zerodha.com/) — India's largest stock broker — built to replicate its **marketing website**, **trading dashboard**, and **admin analytics panel**.
 The project covers end-to-end product development: a public-facing landing site, a JWT-authenticated trading app with real portfolio logic (buy/sell, holdings, positions, P&L), and an admin panel with live charts for platform monitoring.